 Can the media give voice to farmers, to the working class – all the people who are rarely heard?

-Consider one significant behind-the-scenes fact about news channels: their budget for news-gathering is barely 5-10% of the total budget.
-International news coverage is almost entirely courtesy western news agencies, or feeds from international news networks.
-Naturally the Indian media replicates the biases of the western media, whether on stories from West Asia or stories on international terrorism.
+Most of the Big Media is owned by Big Corporate Houses.
+The budget of these TV channels and newspapers for newsgathering is barely 5-10% of the total budget.
+International news coverage is almost entirely courtesy western news agencies or feeds from international news networks.
+Naturally, the Indian media replicates the biases of the western media, whether on stories from West Asia or stories on international terrorism.
 And as for Africa and Latin America, they are almost invisible in Indian news media.

-But thanks to the Internet, there is an alternative possible to this dominant model of visual media.
-The Internet today, with increased broadband penetration and the phenomena of You-Tube and Google Video, has made it possible to reach a range of people in different places with both written and visual material.
-And this can be done at much much lower costs than what conventional TV channels need.
-The Internet has also shown us the power of networks: what any one group cannot achieve can be achieved if we network activists and groups.
-An Internet site can become a hub, with others either linking to or posting their material on what is viewed as an open, collaborative space.
+However, due to the Internet, an alternative is possible.
+The Internet today, with increased broadband penetration has made it possible to reach a huge section of the society through written and visual material.
+And this can be done at much lower costs than what conventional TV channels or newspapers need.
+The Internet has also shown us the power of networks: something that a single group would find difficult to achieve can be achieved if we network activists and groups.
+A website becomes a hub, with other organizations either linking to or posting their material on what is viewed as open, collaborative space.
 It is with this vision with which Newsclick.in was set up.

-Based on the voluntary efforts and contributions of readers and well wishers, Newsclick.in covers and analyses key issues in today's world from points of view virtually missing from the coverage of the dominant corporate media.
+Based on the voluntary efforts, contributions of readers and well-wishers, Newsclick.in covers and analyses key issues in today's world from points of view virtually missing from the coverage of the dominant corporate media.
+Independent media organisations like us cannot survive without your support.
+We therefore appeal to our readers to help us remain independent and bring the news that truly matters from across the world to you.
+Therefore become our supporters.